ASCO: Bristol Myers' anti-BCMA CAR-T tackles multiple myeloma in patients out of options

 “We think we are making true advances in providing a safe medicine for these patients, but we have some ways to go in terms of learning and improving the overall safety profile,” Hirawat said.

-BMS and bluebird filed ide-cel for FDA review in March but hit an embarrassing snag on Wednesday when the FDA refused to consider the filing due to manufacturing concerns.
-The duo plan to refile by July.
+BMS and bluebird filed ide-cel for FDA review in March but hit an embarrassing snag Wednesday when the FDA refused to consider the filing due to manufacturing concerns.
+The duo plan to refile by July and analysts smooth sailing from there.

+"[We] believe ide-cel continues to show strong efficacy in a tough treatment setting, and expect approval and likely priority review following resubmission," wrote SVB Leerink analyst Mani Foroohar in an investor note.

 Ide-cel isn’t the only anti-BCMA treatment in the multiple myeloma pipeline.
 Johnson & Johnson is working on a CAR-T therapy, JNJ-4528, which shrank multiple myeloma tumors in all 29 of the patients in a small trial presented at the annual meeting of the American Society of Hematology in December.
 That same month, GlaxoSmithKline filed its antibody-drug conjugate, belantamab mafodotin, for FDA approval.
 The treatment shrank tumors in about one-third of 100 patients with advanced multiple myeloma.